jademcosta/dotfiles/README.md

 * Maybe, enable the "login group" to be the users that belong to a specific group: `addgroup sshlogin && adduser root sshlogin`.
 After, write `AllowGroups sshlogin` on the /etc/ssh/sshd_config file

+### TODOs:
+* RVM is not setting the ruby version correctly (some problem with the terminal login?) with `rvm --default use 2.x.x`
+* Download and install subl3, and put my profile files here.